 In the newly conceptualized “recovery oriented systems of care” addiction is viewed as a chronic relapse prone brain-based disease bringing parallels to other chronic diseases and suggesting concurrent recovery monitoring.
-Thus, we evaluate patient outcomes using our computer-based survey system, at the initiation of treatment and at predetermined points throughout treatment and post discharge.
+This updated process brings the benefits of outcome evaluation to decision-making during the course of treatment as well as following treatment episodes.